 - Link to your Google My Business listing or Yelp page to make it easy for customers to review your business.

 Tip 6: Use Information from Online Reviews to Improve Your Business

 Information gleaned from online reviews can help improve your business.
 Realize that customer complaints may be highlighting problem areas or “blind spots” your business needs to address.
 Perhaps a policy is unclear and causing confusion, which is why a customer complained about it.
 If so, this might be an opportunity to review the policy and make it clearer.
 Always be open to using negative reviews as a springboard to improve your business.

 Managing small business online reviews needn’t be a nightmare.
 By using these tips, you’ll harness the power of online reviews to help grow your business.
+And if, in the future, you are planning on selling the business, it’s important that your reputation remains positive.
 The time spent on review management will be well worth it—as you’ll gain more customers, increase your revenue, enhance your company’s reputation, and gain insights directly from your customers.
 It’s just one of many of low cost branding strategies that can be implemented to bring in more business.